 ARTICLE 5

-COMMENCEMENT OF WORK
+COMMENCEMENT OF WORK AND REPORTING

 5.1 Commencement of Work.

 5.1.1 Preliminary Notice to Proceed.
 Owner may, prior to issuing a Notice to Proceed, issue a preliminary notice to proceed authorizing Contractor to commence performance of the part of the Scope of Work as set out in the preliminary notice to proceed (the “Preliminary Notice to Proceed”), up to a limit of [$].
 Contractor shall commence with such part of the Scope of Work upon receipt of any Preliminary Notice to Proceed and shall thereafter proceed continuously and diligently to perform such Work.
 In the event that such Preliminary Notice to Proceed is issued prior to financial close, such Preliminary Notice to Proceed shall not be effective until Owner has furnished Contractor evidence reasonably satisfactory to Contractor that Owner has reasonable security for Owner’s payment obligations under the Preliminary Notice to Proceed.